by Stephanie Herrera

 This may sound cliche, but there have definitely been instances where I let my clothes wear me and dictate how I felt about myself rather than me wearing my clothes.
-Women tend to blame their own bodies for ill-fitting clothing and this can have a negative impact on body image, self-esteem and identity.
+Women tend to blame their own bodies for ill-fitting clothing.
+This can have a negative impact on body image, self-esteem and identity.

 Interestingly enough, Registered Dietitian Christy Harrison identifies in her book Anti-Diet that people didn’t begin comparing their bodies until industrialization in the textile industry was introduced.
 When industrialized textiles and standard sizings came along, this contributed to the mindset that we needed to conform to a certain body type.
 If women continue to be busy “fixing” their bodies, they won’t have time or energy to live out their purpose in life!

-In striving to reach those ideals, one might resort to partaking in extreme measures such as unhealthy dieting and exercise regimes, or choose to follow the advice of influencers who have that “ideal body type” but have no evidence supporting the health benefits of the products in which they choose to advertise.
-That comparison is too presumptuous in associating it directly with food and exercise – genetics have a 40-70% impact on our weight, and we never know what another person’s battles are, if they are struggling with an eating disorder, mental health challenges, hormonal issues, chronic disease, cancer or addictions…
+In striving to reach those ideals, one might resort to extreme measures such as unhealthy dieting and exercise regimes.
+Or, they may choose to follow the advice of influencers who have that “ideal body type” but have no evidence supporting the health benefits of the products in which they choose to advertise.
+That comparison is too presumptuous in associating it directly with food and exercise.
+Genetics have a 40-70% impact on our weight.
+Additionally, we never know what another person’s battles are.
+They may be struggling with an eating disorder, mental health challenges, hormonal issues, chronic disease, cancer or addictions…

 Likewise, people associate losing weight with reaching the goal of a particular clothing size.
 This preoccupation with weight and shape can “trigger” food restriction and dieting.
 For some, this can develop into a clinical eating disorder.